 |A reconciliation and explanation of GAAP measures to non-GAAP measures is provided later in this release.|

-- Sales expansion into U.S. Natural Products Channel.
-During 2015, the Company began marketing to the $35 billion U.S. Natural Products sales channel and achieved placement in over 340 stores as of December 31, 2015.
-In support of this sales channel, we initiated an education program and marketing efforts in partnership with our broker relationships and physician educators to further expand this sales channel.
+- Sales expansion into U.S. Natural Products channel.
+The Company's marketing to the $35 billion U.S. Natural Products sales channel continues to make excellent progress with placement in 574 stores as of March 31, 2016.
+We continue to expand our education program and marketing efforts in partnership with our broker relationships and physician educators, to further support this sales channel.

 Balance Sheet and Liquidity Highlights

-Management believes the Company has the funds needed to continue its consumer product business segment and meet its other obligations over the next year solely from current revenues and cash flow due to increased sales and because our current inventory levels are sufficient to support sales for 2016, resulting in reduced cash outflow for inventory purchases.
+Management believes the Company has the funds needed to continue its consumer product division and meet its other obligations over the next year solely from current projected increased revenues and cash flow and because our current inventory levels are sufficient to support sales for 2016, resulting in reduced cash outflow for inventory purchases.
 In addition, we do not intend to purchase raw inventory from our supply chain arrangements from the 2016 crop.
-The Company's pharmaceutical business segment will require additional capital of approximately $1,500,000 over the next 12 months.
+The Company's pharmaceutical division will require additional capital of approximately $1,500,000 over the next 12 months.
 We currently have an executed term sheet on a financing arrangement that would provide this capital.
 Management believes that it will be able to obtain such financing on terms acceptable to the Company.

 Non-GAAP Financial Measures